Flights to Thailand

 There are more departure airports available if you consider a stopover: 7 airports in Bangladesh offer flights to Bangkok Airport with a single stop:

-There are more departure airports available if you consider a stopover: 16 airports in Nepal offer flights to 2 destinations in Thailand with a single stop:
+There are more departure airports available if you consider a stopover: 8 airports in Sri Lanka offer flights to 2 destinations in Thailand with a single stop:

 Flights from Israel to Thailand